Research

 From sequence to signature: Uncovering multiscale AMR features across bacterial pathogens with supervised machine learning

 Since the clinical introduction of antibiotics in the 1940s, antimicrobial resistance (AMR) has become an increasingly dire threat to global public health.
-Pathogens acquire AMR much faster than we discover new drugs, warranting new methods to better …
+Pathogens acquire AMR much faster than we discover new drugs (antibiotics), warranting …

 Integrative transcriptome-based drug repurposing in tuberculosis